 100% Real Virtual Reality

-A passerby in Tbilisi puts on a VR headset and starts touring Ireland.
+A passerby in Tbilisi, Georgia (the country), puts on a VR headset and starts touring Ireland.
 Irish countryside.
 The streets of Dublin.
 A traditional Irish bar.
 Then the headset comes off, and the “virtual” bar is suddenly real.
-A pop-up pub has been built around them in seconds, complete with actors and Irish stereotypes, and beer in hand.
+A pop-up pub has been built around them in seconds, complete with actors performing Irish clichés, and beer in hand.
 The reveal does not explain the slogan.
 It makes the slogan unavoidable.

 Use virtual reality as misdirection, then land the brand promise by turning the “virtual” experience into a physical surprise.

-Old Irish is a new craft beer entering Georgia.
+Old Irish is a craft beer launch in Georgia (the country).
 Leavingstone takes a line that could sound like every other beer claim, “100% real,” and makes it literal.
+Here, “misdirection” means the tech holds attention just long enough for the real-world payoff to be built with zero narration.

 1. Invite the public into VR